Cauchy's Surface Area Formula in the Funk Geometry: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{s:prelim}, we present the basic mathematical and geometrical background for our analysis, including definitions of the Funk and Hilbert geometries, the Holmes-Thompson volume and surface area, and discuss their projective properties.
-In Section~\ref{s:vertex-decomp-ptope}, we derive our vertex decomposition for polytopes (Theorem~\ref{thm:cauchy-funk-polytope}).
-In Section~\ref{s:cauchy-gen}, we establish the general formula for arbitrary convex bodies, proving Theorem~\ref{thm:cauchy-funk-gen}.
-Finally, in Section~\ref{s:other-geometries}, we discuss connections to other geometries, showing that our results yield exact surface area formulas for planar Hilbert geometries and hyperbolic space, as well as the exact Minkowski-Cauchy formula.
+In Section~\ref{s:prelim}, we present the mathematical background and notation needed for our analysis, including the Funk and Hilbert geometries, the Holmes--Thompson notions of volume and surface area, and their projective properties.
+In Section~\ref{s:vertex-decomp-ptope}, we derive the vertex decomposition formula for polytopes (Theorem~\ref{thm:cauchy-funk-polytope}).
+In Section~\ref{s:cauchy-gen}, we prove the Cauchy formula for arbitrary convex bodies (Theorem~\ref{thm:cauchy-funk-gen}) and derive the associated Funk--Crofton formula.
+Finally, in Section~\ref{s:other-geometries}, we discuss connections with other geometries, showing that our results yield exact surface area formulas for planar Hilbert geometries and hyperbolic space, as well as the exact Minkowski--Cauchy formula.
+In an appendix, we give an elementary proof of the duality of the Funk surface area, based on the vertex decomposition formula.